exoego/rspec-openapi/README.md

 ### How can I add information which can't be generated from RSpec?

-rspec-openapi tries to keep manual modifications as much as possible when generating specs.
+rspec-openapi tries to preserve manual modifications as much as possible when generating specs.
 You can directly edit `doc/openapi.yaml` as you like without spoiling the automatic generation capability.

 ### Can I exclude specific specs from OpenAPI generation?